 Widerquist’s research used U.S. Census Bureau data for 2015 to examine an estimated poverty-level UBI of $12,000 per adult and $6,000 per child.
 It also found that some 43.1 million people (including 14.5 million children) would benefit from this increased income, reducing the poverty rate from 13.5 percent of the population to zero.

 That said, driving policy change is difficult, so guaranteed income likely won’t happen until the political will exists among special interests and major political donors.
-Sadly, the preferences of the average American appear to have only a minuscule, near-zero, significantly non-significant impact upon public policy.
+Sadly, the preferences of the average American appear to have only a minuscule, near-zero, statistically non-significant impact upon public policy.

 Without relying on finicky government policy to proliferate guaranteed income, we believe that our platform can empower the nonprofit industry to fund guaranteed income at scale, ending the homelessness crisis and taking a decent % chunk out of poverty.
 Over time, should the government fail to pass guaranteed income policy, our platform could be able to reach the total scale of poverty in the U.S.